 From food to bathing suits, there is no reason to pay top dollar to celebrate.

-As we hit July 4th, I can’t help but be that person who says: “How can it be July already?”
-But on the plus side to being more than halfway through the year, there are some mid-year bargains you can snap up that’ll make sure your barbecue is a hit, even if celebrating our freedom falls on a Wednesday.
+But on the plus side of being more than halfway through the year, there are some mid-year bargains you can snap up that'll make sure your barbecue is a hit, even if celebrating our freedom falls on a Thursday.

 Don't forget about sides.
 In July, summer produce is at its peak, which also means that grocery stores and farmers markets have an abundance of delicious fruits and veggies for you to snag up for rock-bottom prices.